Written by Nicola Gater

 Whenever one type of employment contract ends, and another begins, there can be concerns around whether length of service continues.
 When moving from employment to self-employment, there are also risks around whether the individual is truly self-employed or are there any factors that may give rise to a claim that they are actually still an employee in practice?

 Given the current pandemic and possible recruitment issues arising from Brexit, employers are likely to want to be flexible and accommodating so they can retain and attract talented staff.
-However they will also want to minimise any risks.
+However they will also want to minimise any risks that may be specifically attached to working from home abroad, which is where HR outsourcing will help.
 Therefore before agreeing to any requests it’s important to take expert advice from those with both UK employment expertise and knowledge of employment law and practices abroad.
-We can help you navigate the often complex issue of International HR – find more information here or please get in touch.
+We can help you navigate the often complex issue of International HR.